Create and Manage Projects

 Compute Config - Control Plane Defaults

 Parameter Description Required Node Count The number of control plane nodes per Compute Pool.
 Choose 1, 3, or 5 nodes.
 If 1 is selected, Worker node eligible must be enabled. ✅ Worker node eligible Allow AI/ML applications and models to be deployed on control plane nodes.
-If Node Count is 1, this option cannot be disabled. ❌ CPU Count The total CPU cores required (requested) across all control plane nodes in the Compute Pool. ✅ Architecture The architecture of the control plane nodes in the Compute Pool.
+If Node Count is 1, this option cannot be disabled. ❌ CPU Count The minimum number of CPU cores required (requested) for each control plane node in the Compute Pool. ❌ Memory The minimum amount of memory required (requested) for each control plane node in the Compute Pool.
+A measurement unit is required (for example, GB, GiB, MB, MiB, KB, KiB, etc.). ❌ Architecture The architecture of the control plane nodes in the Compute Pool.
 Choose between AMD64 and ARM64. ✅ Annotations The Kubernetes annotations assigned to each control plane node in the Compute Pool. ❌ Labels The Kubernetes labels assigned to each control plane node in the Compute Pool. ❌ Taints The Kubernetes taints assigned to each control plane node in the Compute Pool. ❌

 Compute Config - Worker Pool Defaults